Halderpritam123/react-patterns/README.md

 12. List Virtualization:

 List Virtualization (also called windowing) is a performance optimization technique used to efficiently render large lists or tables by only rendering the items visible in the viewport (plus a small buffer), instead of rendering the entire list at once.

+REACT PATTERNS:
+1. Compound Component Pattern:

+A design pattern where multiple components work together as a single unit, typically sharing implicit state from a parent component.

+(use context api , redux etc)

+2. HOC Pattern:

+A Higher-Order Component (HOC) is a function that takes a component and returns a new component with enhanced behavior.

+It's like a wrapper function that adds extra logic or props without modifying the original component.